 Good knowledge of SmartOS internals (could be Solaris internals), or the SmartOS Internals course.

-Joyent delivers container infrastructure as a service, offering organizations high-performance, yet simple, public cloud and private cloud software solutions for today’s demanding real-time web and mobile applications.
+Joyent delivers container-native infrastructure, offering organizations high-performance, yet simple, public cloud and private cloud software solutions for today’s demanding real-time web and mobile applications.